the-ai-engineer/ai-agents-from-scratch/01-api-basics/README.md

     style D fill:#c8e6c9
 ```

-The **Responses API** is OpenAI's recommended way to interact with GPT models.
-Released in March 2025, it's an evolution of Chat Completions that brings added simplicity and powerful agentic primitives.
-It can manage conversation state server-side, supports built-in tools like web search, and provides better performance through improved caching.
+We'll use the **Responses API**, OpenAI's recommended interface released in March 2025.
+It's an evolution of the older Chat Completions API that simplifies common patterns and adds powerful capabilities like server-side conversation management and built-in tools.
+Everything you learn here will transfer to more advanced use cases later.

-### Message Types

-Every API call includes messages with specific roles:

-- **system**: Sets the behavior and context for the assistant (e.g., "You are a helpful Python tutor")
-- **user**: The user's input or question
-- **assistant**: Previous responses from the AI (used for conversation history)

-Think of the system message as programming the AI's personality and expertise.
-The user message is the actual query.
-Assistant messages maintain conversation context.
+### Understanding Instructions and Input

+The Responses API simplifies how you communicate with GPT models.
+Instead of managing complex message arrays, you work with two primary components:

+**Instructions** set the AI's behavior and expertise—think of this as programming its personality.
+You might say "You are a helpful Python tutor" or "You are a security analyst reviewing code."
+This shapes how the model interprets and responds to requests.

+**Input** is what you're actually asking.
+This is your question, your data, or your task.
+The model processes your input through the lens of the instructions you've provided.

+As conversations continue, the API maintains context automatically.
+When a user asks a follow-up question, the model remembers what was discussed previously.
+This context management happens server-side, making multi-turn conversations much simpler than with the older Chat Completions API.

 ```mermaid
 sequenceDiagram